 ‘Don’t take it too hard,’ Harry said.

 ‘It was my chance, Harry.’
 Ron sighed.
-‘You wouldn’t understand, you’ve always been noticed and famous and had everything I want.
+‘You wouldn’t understand, you’ve always been noticed and famous and had everything.
 I was going to be noticed, too.
 I wouldn’t just be another Weasley, or Harry Potter’s friend, or something like that.
 I don’t want the whole limelight or anything, just a glimmer for myself.’

-‘Honestly, Ron, I’d happily give you the whole thing.’
+‘Honestly, Ron, I’d happily give you the entire thing.’

 ‘It’s easy to say that from where you’re standing, mate,’ Dean said.
 ‘I’m just another muggle-born student that half the wizarding world doesn’t think should be here.
 You’ve been a hero from birth.’